themattbirch/Portfolio/src/content/posts/gold-silver-historic-volatility-spike-parabolic-reversal.md

 description: On January 30, 2026, gold and silver suffered historic volatility spikes after parabolic rallies, with silver plunging up to 36% and gold dropping over 12% intraday.
 Explore the triggers—including Trump's Fed chair nomination—and what this extreme reversal means for markets and investors.
 ---

-Today marked a wild day in the markets.
+Today marked a wild day in the financial markets.

 Gold prices plummeted, and silver followed, causing the loss of trillions of dollars in market value.
 Gold fell about 12% on the day, from near $5,600 to just under $5,000, ending around $4,907.
 The decline was much larger for silver, which fell by as much as 36%, from above $121 to near $75, before ending the day near $85.